Imagine you’re a young girl in rural Africa.

 Then imagine that CAMFED steps in to support you.

 Selected by your community, you receive financial and social support to go to school, including mentorship by young women who know exactly what you’re going through.
 Together, we dismantle the barriers to your education, partnering with parents, teachers, government officials and traditional authorities to deliver your entitlements.
-The support is not a one-off injection of money, but a package that allows you to enroll in school, do well academically and socially, and maximize the value of your education after graduation.
-You join the CAMFED Association of women leaders and acquire the skills to start a business, or apply for a job or further education.
+The support is not a one-off injection of money, but a package that allows you to enrol in school, do well academically and socially, and maximize the value of your education after graduation.
+You become part of our Sisterhood, the CAMFED Association of women leaders, and acquire the skills to start a business, or apply for a job or further education.
 You decide if and when to marry and have children.
 And you reinvest in the community that nurtured you.

 Discover the unparalleled returns of investing in girls’ education

 Watch our CAMFED 101 webinar with Angeline Murimirwa, CAMFED Executive Director – Africa.
 As one of the very first girls supported to go to secondary school by CAMFED in Zimbabwe, she is the embodiment of the unparalleled returns of investing in girls’ education.